cesarpball/puppet-hpilo/README.md

 # puppet-hpilo
-Reset ilo password from command line
+Reset ilo password
+Password should be stored in hiera.